broadwayinc/wysiwyg4all/README.md

 [Getting started](#getting-started) | [Default settings](#default-settings) | [List of Wysiwyg4All commands](#list-of-wysiwyg4all-commands) | [License](#license) </br>

-**Wysiwyg4All** is a free minimal WYSIWYG editor for your website.
+**Wysiwyg4All** is a free opensource minimal WYSIWYG editor for your website.
 It is highly expandable and customizable.

-You can easily build your own full fledged WYSIWYG application with this library.
+You can easily build your own full fledged WYSIWYG application with your own css design with this library.

 <br />